-Using the manual thread cutter
+■ Using the manual thread cutter

-When sewing with thread thicker than #30, nylon or metallic threads, or other special threads, use the thread cutter on the side of the machine to cut the threads.
+When sewing with nylon or metallic threads, or other special threads, use the thread cutter on the side of the machine to cut the threads.

-When you wish to finish the stitching and the sewing machine is stopped, press ("Needle Position" button) once to raise the needle.
+When you wish to finish the stitching and the sewing machine is stopped, press (1) ("Needle Position" button) once to raise the needle.